rezapourian/studbudget/README.md

 6. **Explore and Customize**: Once the software is running, explore its features and functionalities.

 # Team Members
-Elias Adibi
+Elias Adibi,
-Shirin Lari
+Shirin Lari,
-Mahya Amirkhani
+Mahya Amirkhani, and
 Mohammad Rezapourianghahfarokhi